Perturbative confinement in thermal Yang-Mills theories induced by imaginary angular velocity

+The ghost contribution to the one-loop potential that favors confinement is just negative of Eq.~\eqref{eq:Vinteg} with $J_{m\pm1}$ replaced by $J_m$.
+Around $r=0$, because only the $m=0$ component remains, this ghost contribution does not depend on $\tiomega$.
+At high $T$, perturbatively, this ghost potential cancels out with the contribution from unphysically polarized gluons.
+At low $T$, the KOGZ mechanism asserts that the ghost propagator is nonperturbatively enhanced at infrared (nearly divergently)~\cite{Braun:2007bx}.
+Therefore, as the system is cooled down, the ghost makes the system increasingly confining, uniformly for any $\tiomega$. }

+Based on the arguments above, taking the SU(3) case, we sketch a phase diagram as shown in Fig.~\ref{fig:conjecture}.
+A remarkable feature is the uniform confinement for all $T$ around $\tiomega=\pi$.
+Let us elaborate our speculated physics in this region.
+Like the Debye mass in the deconfined phase, the string tension $\sigma$ in the confined phase is indicated by the curvature of the effective potential around minima.
+Thus we have $\sigma\sim g^2 T^2$ at very high $T$.
+As we cool down the system, this perturbative string tension decreases until it reaches $\sigma\sim\Lambda_{\text{YM}}^2$, where $\Lambda_{\text{YM}}$ is the dynamical scale from conformal anomaly.
+At smaller temperature the system goes into the nonperturbative confining region and the string tension is kept about $\sigma\sim\Lambda_{\text{YM}}^2$.

+In our speculated phase diagram in Fig.~\ref{fig:conjecture}, our perturbatively confined phase around $\tiomega=\pi$ is connected to the conventional confined phase at $\tiomega=0$ without a phase transition.
+Then, by \textit{adiabatic continuity}, we can study quite a few features of the conventional confinement phase transition even using loop calculations.
+For example, we already predicted the scaling of the string tension, the order of the phase transition, etc. It {would be} fascinating to examine our conjectured phase diagram, as well as the realization of adiabatic continuity, by feasible nonperturbative methods such as the lattice numerical simulation.

-We finally apply our results to the real rotation.
+\paragraph{Analytical continuation to real rotation:} We finally apply our results to real rotation.
 It is customary in the literature to study the real rotation effect by the analytical continuation from $\iomega$ to $\omega$~\cite{Braguta:2020biu,Braguta:2021jgn}.
 For example, once $\Tc(\tiomega)$ is known, then $\Tc(\omega)$ is inferred from the replacement of $\iomega^2=-\omega^2$.
 However, we explicate that such a procedure might be problematic using our perturbative expression.

-For any unreal complex $\tiomega$, Eq.~\eqref{eq:Vinteg} always yields a potential with singularity at some $\bphi$.
-In fact, our derivation of Eq.~\eqref{eq:Vfull} is valid for real $\tiomega$ only and a nonzero $\mathop{\mathrm{Im}}\iomega$ would drive the Maclaurin series of $\ln(1-z)$ out of its convergence radius.
-If we na\"{i}vely perform the analytical continuation to Eq.~\eqref{eq:Vfull}, we would also encounter problems.
-For $\tilde{r} > 0$, Eq.~\eqref{eq:Vfull} is analytical everywhere except on the imaginary $\tiomega$ axis.
+For any {complex $\tiomega$ outside the real axis}, Eq.~\eqref{eq:Vinteg} yields singularity at some $\bphi$.
+In fact, our derivation of Eq.~\eqref{eq:Vfull} is valid for real $\tiomega$ only.
+A nonzero $\mathop{\mathrm{Im}}\iomega$ would drive the Maclaurin series of $\ln(1-z)$ out of its convergence radius.
+If we na\"{i}vely perform the analytical continuation to Eq.~\eqref{eq:Vfull}, we would also encounter the following problem.
+For $\tilde{r} > 0$ Eq.~\eqref{eq:Vfull} is analytical everywhere except on the imaginary $\tiomega$ axis.
 There, infinitely many poles are accumulated around $\tiomega=0$.
-As for $\tilde{r}=0$, the poles are gone, but the infinite summation just blows up for unreal $\tiomega$.
+As for $\tilde{r}=0$, the poles are gone, but the infinite summation just blows up for nonreal $\tiomega$.